IICRC Summit Conference Adds CIRI Science Symposium

-For more information about the conference or to register, visit IICRC.org/registrants/thesummit/.
+For more information about the conference or other training opportunities, visit IICRC.org.

 The IICRC is a global, ANSI-accredited Standards Developing Organization (SDO) that credentials individuals in 20+ categories within the inspection, cleaning and restoration industries.
 Representing more than 54,000 certified technicians and 6,000 Certified Firms in 22 countries, the IICRC, in partnership with regional and international trade associations, represents the entire industry.
 The IICRC does not own schools, employ instructors, produce training materials or promote specific product brands, cleaning methods or systems.
 For more information, visit www.iicrc.org.

 The Cleaning Industry Research Institute International is a 501.c.3 not-for-profit scientific,

 educational, and research organization.
 The CIRI mission is to raise awareness of the importance

 of cleaning through scientific research.
 Its goal is to expand on existing research, help its